Sirupsen/sirupsen.github.io/_posts/2018-02-02-peak-complexity.md

 This model works for software, too.
 As we embark on a complex project, we need to consider the pending complexity peaks(s).
-It's completely okay to add complexity along the journey, that's part of the job.
+It's completely okay to add complexity along the journey, sometimes you need to momentarily trade technical debt for speed.
 But it's also part of the job to manage your complexity budget.
 Be honest with your team about where you reside on the curve.
 The more complexity you add, the harder it is to onboard new members to the team.
 Typically, your bus factor increases, because few people can hold this complexity in their head at a time.
 With high complexity, the probability of error increases non-linearly.
 It's prudent to review your project’s inflection points and structure it to have many small peaks.
 This avoids creating a Complexity Everest.
 A big mountain is tough to climb.
 It gets exponentially harder the closer you get to the top as oxygen levels decrease, wind increases, temperature drops, and willpower depletes.
 That's why you want to structure your project into hills that deliver value every step of the way: day-time hikes with picnic baskets.
 Sometimes, the inevitable mountain appears--and that's okay, but be realistic about what it means to the project.

 ![](/static/images/peak-complexity-smaller.png)